My Principles For Understanding The World

 * The common denominator in all punditry is self-importance aka I see things you don’t see and therefore you need to listen to me.
 Do your favorite commentators optimize for truth or for some other value, such as success?
 I have no interests in the Biblical views of those who can’t read the Bible in its original languages and I have no interest in the Middle East views of pundits who can’t read Arabic.

-* Left and Right politics are evolutionary adaptations that have enabled our ancestors to pass on their genes.
-In some circumstances, a Left-wing approach to reality will be more adaptive.
+* Left and Right politics are evolutionary adaptations that enabled our ancestors to survive challenging environments and to pass on their genes.
+In some circumstances, a left-wing approach to reality will be more adaptive.
 In other circumstances, a right-wing approach will be more adaptive.
-Book: “[T]he political left has been associated with support for equality and tolerance of departures from tradition, while the right is more supportive of authority, hierarchy, and order.”
+As the 2013 book Predisposed: Liberals, Conservatives, and the Biology of Political Differences notes: “[T]he political left has been associated with support for equality and tolerance of departures from tradition, while the right is more supportive of authority, hierarchy, and order.”

 * Our political, cultural, and personal tendencies are strongly influenced by our genes.